 Dickinson set up a boarding house in Lockhart, Texas just prior to the time that she met Mr. Joseph William Hannig and married him in 1857.
 Later they moved to Austin where he prospered as a furniture and coffin maker and real estate investor.

-Brush Square is home to the O. Henry Museum, the Joseph and Susanna Dickinson Hannig Museum and the Austin Fire Museum.
-The three museums are free, but COVID-19 guidelines restrict visitation until further notice.
-The O. Henry Museum is closed for restoration construction until late 2021.
+Brush Square is home to the O. Henry Museum and the Joseph and Susanna Dickinson Hannig Museum.
+The Susanna Dickinson Museum is open from 12pm-5pm, Weds.-Sun.
+The O. Henry Museum is closed for restoration construction until late 2022.
 The two historic residences showcase the life and times of their colorful Texas inhabitants and capture a scene from period Texas living.
-Call 512-974-3830 for open times and COVID-19 visitor requirements.
+Call 512-974-3830 for more information!